aws-samples/serverless-patterns/cognito-appsync-bedrock/README.md

-# AWS AppSync and Amazon Cognito to Amazon Bedrock via Lambda Resolver
+# AWS AppSync and Amazon Cognito to Amazon Bedrock via AWS Lambda

-This pattern demonstrates how to invoke Amazon Bedrock models from AWS AppSync using a Lambda resolver, with user authentication handled by Amazon Cognito.
+This pattern demonstrates how to invoke Amazon Bedrock models from AWS AppSync using a AWS Lambda resolver, with user authentication handled by Amazon Cognito.

 > **Note**: This application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.